diablobench/diablobench.github.io/dapp-howto.md

 ### Smart contracts

-Here is an simple example of a Twitter DApp sending 280 characters written in Solidity (for Ethereum), Golang (for Hyperledger Fabric) and PyTeal (for Algorand).
+Here is a simple example of a Twitter DApp sending 280 characters written in Solidity (for Ethereum), Golang (for Hyperledger Fabric) and PyTeal (for Algorand).